Erythroniums: how to care for, plant and the best garden erythroniums

 When to plant erythroniums

-Hardiness Hardy throughout almost all of the UK.
-Most have an RHS hardiness rating of H5, and are suitable for gardens in USDA hardiness zones 3a to 9b.
+Erythroniums are hardy throughout almost all of the UK.
+Most have an RHS hardiness rating of H5.
+They are suitable for gardens in USDA hardiness zones 3a to 9b.

 Most erythroniums are straightforward to grow if planted in dappled shade and light but humus-rich soil.
 Some of the smaller species, such as E. dens-canis, which only grows to about 10cm, can be swamped by surrounding plants so be careful where you place the bulbs.
 The one thing they don’t like is to be in dry, dusty soil in summer.